mikeygelooooo/Past-School-Works/README.md

 ## 🗂️ Subjects & Technologies

 ### 📘 `IT 134` — *Computer Programming 1*
-- 🔧 Language: C
+- 🔧 Technologies: C

 ### 📗 `IT 163` — *Computer Programming 2*
-- 🔧 Language: Python
+- 🔧 Technologies: Python

 ### 📘 `IT 213` — *Data Structures and Algorithms*
-- 🔧 Language: C
+- 🔧 Technologies: C

 ### 📙 `IT 223` — *Information Management*
-- 🌐 Technologies: HTML, CSS, Bootstrap 5, PHP, MySQL
+- 🌐 Technologies: HTML, CSS, Bootstrap, PHP, MySQL

 ### 📗 `IT 253` — *Platform Technologies*
-- 🔧 Language: Python
+- 🔧 Technologies: Python

 ### 📙 `IT 263` — *Integrative Programming and Technologies 1*
-- 🌐 Technologies: HTML, CSS, Bootstrap 5, PHP, MySQL
+- 🌐 Technologies: HTML, CSS, Bootstrap, PHP, MySQL

 ### 📘 `IT 273` — *Web Systems and Technologies 1*
-- 🌐 Technologies: HTML, CSS, Bootstrap 5
+- 🌐 Technologies: HTML, CSS, Bootstrap

 ### 📗 `IT 293` — *Statistics and Probability*
-- 🔧 Language: Python
+- 🔧 Technologies: Python

 ### 📙 `IT 313` — *Advanced Database Systems*
-- 🌐 Technologies: HTML, CSS, Bootstrap 5, Python, Django, SQLite 3
+- 🌐 Technologies: HTML, CSS, Bootstrap, Python, Django, SQLite

 ### 📗 `IT 353` — *Data Mining and Analytics*
-- 🔧 Language: Python
+- 🔧 Technologies: Python

 ### 📙 `IT 363A` — *Application Development and Emerging Technologies*
-- 🌐 Technologies: HTML, CSS, Bootstrap 5, AdminLTE 4, PHP, CodeIgniter 4, SQLite 3
+- 🌐 Technologies: HTML, CSS, Bootstrap, AdminLTE, PHP, CodeIgniter, MySQL

 ### 📘 `IT 373` — *Web Systems and Technologies 2*
-- 🌐 Technologies: HTML, CSS, Bootstrap 5, Python, Django, SQLite 3
+- 🌐 Technologies: HTML, CSS, Bootstrap, Python, Django, SQLite

 ### 📗 `IT 383` — *Event-Driven Programming*
-- 🔧 Language: Java
+- 🔧 Technologies: Java

 > ✅ *Note: If a subject appears twice, it may contain multiple relevant components or merged topics.*